GabrielZuany/IBM-DataEngineer-CapstoneProject/README.md

 ### OLTP database design:
 The schema of an OLTP database is higly normalized so as to achieve a very low latency.
 To further improve the latency an OLTP database stores only the recent data like the last few week's data.
 They are usually run on storage that is very fast like SSD.

+---

+## NoSQL Database

+You are a data engineer at an e-commerce company.
+Your company needs you to design a data platform that uses MongoDB as a NoSQL database.
+You will be using MongoDB to store the e-commerce catalog data.

+The basics tasks is import data into a MongoDB database, query data in a MongoDB database, and export data from MongoDB.